Human mating strategies: Assortative mating

+It is not unusual for couples to look alike (as if they were related).
+Besides assortative mating, some people are unconsciously attracted by their own faces or prefer familiar-looking ones for ease of cognitive processing.
+People who are emotionally close to their opposite-sex parents may be prone to unknowingly selecting mates bearing resemblance to said parents, who served as role models for what a desirable mate should be like, a phenomenon called sexual imprinting.

 Public secondary school is the last time people of various backgrounds are lumped together in the same setting.
 After that, they begin sorting themselves out by various measures of social screening.
 Among those marrying late (relative to the time when they left school), socioeconomic status is especially important.
 In societies where the numbers of highly educated and career-minded women are increasing, the role of socioeconomic status is likely to be even more important in the future.
-These women generally do not want to accept as mates men who are less occupationally and educationally accomplished than they are.
+These women generally do not choose to mate with men who are less occupationally and educationally accomplished than they are.
 For this reason, in societies where they outnumber men, the competition for high-quality males has been intensifying.
 This trend first emerged in Europe and North America but has been spreading to other places as well.